Eugène Chinic

 Guillaume-Eugène Chinic (October 26, 1818 – April 28, 1889) was a Canadian businessman and politician.

-Born in Quebec City, he was one of the founders of the District Bank of Quebec (now the National Bank of Canada).
+Born in Quebec City, he was one of the founders of the District Bank of Quebec.

 In 1873, he was summoned to the Senate of Canada representing the senatorial division of Gulf, Quebec.
 He sat as a Conservative and resigned in 1882.

 He is buried in Cimetière Notre-Dame-de-Belmont.